superfluid-finance/docs/README.md

 yarn start
 ```

-If you have issues, try running
+If you have issues while developing, stop the server and run

 ```sh
 npm i -g gatsby-cli